That Pet Placeby That Fish Place - That Pet Place8/8/2019 9:25 am

 There are a variety of these plants available, and they work quite well for dart frogs and tree frogs.
 They come from different climates, and should be kept in certain ways with that in mind.
 Some (most that we sell) are from the tropics where they grow epiphytically (on bark and braches) on trees.
 They generally like humidity, but many will rot if kept too damp.
 Fresh air is important, as is the correct amount of light.
 The stiffer-leaved plants usually like high light and may color nicely when given this type of exposure.
 Those with longer,more slender leaves are generally found in at least partial shade.
 Earth Stars are a genus of bromeliad that stay fairly small and grow terrestrially.
 They make excellent highlights for tanks, and some are especially colorful.

-If you have any questions at all while planning or building your vivarium, please contact our reptile room at 717-299-5691.
+If you have any questions at all while planning, building or shopping for vivarium supplies, please contact our reptile room at 717-299-5691.
 Good luck and have fun!